AZ-LCA/find-my-sherpa/README.md

 - User sign up / sign in
 - User editing details
 - User deletion
-- User roles (Sherpa, Casual Player, Blueberry) (SELF ASSIGNED)
+- User roles (Sherpa or Not) (SELF ASSIGNED)
 - Filter search system for specific dungeons and raids
-- Filter search system for vibe (Casual, Fast-Paced, Involved Sherpa, Backseat Sherpa)
-- Creating a ticket to play the raid / dungeon with the sherpa
+- Creating a comment on posts to express interest of ask questions
 - Only sherpas can post (dungeon/raid and vibe + sherpa type)

 ## Post MVP